bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 Did you notice the ```-d``` flag?
 This is a build in flag for docker to run the command detached.
 Like the ```&``` puts the process in the background, running detached will keep from blocking your terminal prompt.
 They both work and I have not seen an advantage to one or the other.

-Now that we are up and running, go ahead and take a looke at the ansible_manager node and verify our new file is present.
+Now that we are up and running, go ahead and take a look at the ansible_manager node and verify our new file is present.

 ```bash
 docker exec -it docker_ansible_manager-1 /bin/bash